golincode/sharepoint-oauth-app-client/docs/SPAccessToken.md

 }
 ```

-**Note:** On both App-only Policy examples, the context token comes from the **SPAppToken** HTTP POST field when the SharePoint application launches.
+**Note:** On both User-only Policy examples above, the context token comes from the **SPAppToken** HTTP POST field when the SharePoint application launches.